-Cone Beam CT is a scan which allows 3D visualisation of the teeth, jaws and face.
-It is one of the more recent developments in dental imaging.
-It provides clinicians with much more information about these structures to help with optimal diagnosis and treatment or surgical planning.
+Cone Beam CT Scans are scans that allow 3D visualisation of the teeth, jaws and face.
+They are one of the more recent developments in dental imaging.
+These scans provide clinicians with much more information about these structures to help with optimal diagnosis and treatment or surgical planning.

-Being the only practice with full time AHPRA registered Oral and Maxillofacial Radiologists in residence, every one of these scans are reviewed by our on-site internationally recognised Oral and Maxillofacial Radiologists, Professor Bernard Koong or Dr Tom Huang.
+Being the only practice with full-time AHPRA registered Oral and Maxillofacial Radiologists in residence, every one of these scans are reviewed by our on-site internationally recognised Oral and Maxillofacial Radiologists, Clinical Professor Bernard Koong, Dr Tom Huang, Dr May Lam or Dr Dayea Oh.
 Please feel free to refer to their summary biographies.

 Reports and images are available to you doctor online and/or on hard copy.
 Importantly, both our Maxillofacial Radiologists are always available to your doctor to discuss your individual case, which can substantially contribute to diagnosis and/or management.

 While cone beam CT is an invaluable technique, there may be other modalities such as multi-slice CT, MRI or ultrasound, which may be more suitable.
 Envision is a fully comprehensive radiology practice and is able to perform the most appropriate scan for every situation.

 What happens during a Cone Beam CT scan?

 A. Before your scan

 Preparation – On the day of the scan

 The scans are quick, simple and require no preparation.
 You may be asked to remove jewellery or any other objects that may obstruct the scan.